jaysoo/nx-react-book/manuscript/chapter2.md

 That's great and all, but you may have observed a couple of problems.

-1. The `getProducts` data-access function is a stub and doesn't actually call out to a backend service.
+1. The `getBooks` data-access function is a stub and doesn't actually call out to a backend service.

 2. We've been using `any` types when dealing with books data.
-For example, the return type of `getProducts` is `any[]` and our `BookProp` takes specifies `{ book: any }`.
+For example, the return type of `getBooks` is `any[]` and our `BookProp` takes specifies `{ book: any }`.
 This makes our code unsafe and can lead to production bugs.

 We'll address both problems in the [next chapter](#chapter-3).